steffendx/GoNorthWiki/Kortisto.md

 By clicking on the create npc button you can choose a template and create a new npc based on this template.
 If no templates are shown there you will have to create a new template first by clicking on the manage template link in the drop down list.

+### Moving Npcs or folders to other categories
+If you want to move a npc or folder to a different category you can drag that object onto a different existing folder and drop it there.
+Afterwards the dragged object will be moved into that category.
+To move an object up a level, a small grey area with a fitting icon will be diplayed while dragging an object.
+If you drop that object in this area, the object will be moved one level up.
+Using drag and drop you can quickly move objects one level up or down.

+Alternatively you can press the rectangle with an arrow icon at the top right of each tile.
+This will open a new dialog where you can choose the target category to which the object should be moved.
+You will not be able to move a category to one of its child categories.
+This is useful if you want to move one object over multiple levels.

 ## Manage Templates
 On the manage templates page you see all templates that currently exist.
 By pressing Create template the template form will open and you can create a new template.
 By clicking on an existing template you can edit the existing template.